2008 Mumbai attacks: NSG raid

-During the attacks, both hotels were surrounded by Rapid Action Force personnel and Marine Commandos (MARCOS) and National Security Guards (NSG) commandos.
+During the attacks, both hotels were surrounded by Rapid Action Force personnel, Marine Commandos (MARCOS), and National Security Guards (NSG) commandos.
 When reports emerged that attackers were receiving television broadcasts, feeds to the hotels were blocked.
 Security forces stormed both hotels, and all nine attackers were killed by the morning of 29 November.
 Major Sandeep Unnikrishnan of the NSG was fatally shot during the rescue of Commando Sunil Yadav, who was hit in the leg by a bullet during the rescue operations at Taj.
 32 hostages were killed at the Oberoi Trident.

-NSG commandos then took on the Nariman house, and a naval helicopter took an aerial survey.
-During the first day, 9 hostages were rescued from the first floor.
+NSG commandos then took on the Nariman House, and a naval helicopter took an aerial survey.
+During the first day, nine hostages were rescued from the first floor.
 The following day, the house was stormed by NSG commandos fast-roping from helicopters onto the roof, covered by snipers positioned in nearby buildings.
-NSG Commando Sergeant Gajender Singh Bisht, who was part of the team that fast-roped onto Nariman House, died after a long battle in which both perpetrators were also killed.
-By the morning of 28 November, the NSG had secured the Jewish outreach centre at Nariman House as well as the Oberoi Trident hotel.
+NSG Commando Sergeant Gajender Singh Bisht, who was part of the team that fast-roped onto Nariman House, died from injuries sustained by a grenade after a long battle in which both perpetrators were also killed.
+By the morning of 28 November, the NSG had secured the Jewish outreach centre at Nariman House, as well as the Oberoi Trident hotel.
 They also incorrectly believed that the Taj Palace and Towers had been cleared of attackers, and soldiers were leading hostages and holed-up guests to safety, and removing bodies of those killed in the attacks.
-However, later news reports indicated that there were still two or three attackers in the Taj, with explosions heard and gunfire exchanged.
-Fires were also reported at the ground floor of the Taj with plumes of smoke arising from the first floor.
+However, later news reports indicated that two or three attackers were still in the Taj, with explosions heard and gunfire exchanged.
+Fires were also reported at the ground floor of the Taj, with plumes of smoke arising from the first floor.
 The final operation at the Taj Palace hotel was completed by the NSG commandos at 08:00 on 29 November, killing three attackers and resulting in the conclusion of the attacks.
-The NSG rescued 250 people from the Oberoi, 300 from the Taj and 60 people (members of 12 different families) from Nariman House.
+The NSG rescued 250 people from the Oberoi, 300 from the Taj, and 60 (members of 12 different families) from Nariman House.
 In addition, police seized a boat filled with arms and explosives anchored at Mazgaon dock off Mumbai Harbour.